 Fees are paid in two parts:

-- Club fees cover your membership of Glasgow Archers, use of beginners equipment, coaching and for use of the range.
-We supply the bosses, targets and pins.
-There are no ‘green fees’ as you have to pay at many golf courses to access the course.
+- Club fees cover your membership of Glasgow Archers, use of beginners equipment, coaching, kit advice and for use of the range.
+We supply the range, bosses, faces and pins.
+There are no ‘green fees’ like you have to pay at many golf courses to access the course.
 One up front membership fee and you are good to go.
 The banter is also provided free.
 In quite liberal doses as you’ve probably guessed if you’ve read any of the rest of this website :o).

-- Affiliation fees cover your membership of the sports national and regional bodies, and mean that you are insured to shoot in a club environment at the range. (outside of the designated location, you need your own insurance)
+- Affiliation fees cover your membership of the sports national and regional bodies.
+This means that you are insured to shoot in a club environment at the range. (outside of the designated location, you need your own insurance)

 The total annual cost of being an archer is the combined cost of club fees and affiliation fees.
 This is the same for every club in the UK.

 New members will be required to pay both club fees and affiliation fees upon joining the club (pro-rata at the date of joining).
-At GA they are offset by six months to lessen the initial impact (see below).
+At GA they were offset by six months to lessen the initial impact (see below) although COVID has thrown this on its head with the various lockdowns.
 Thereafter, fees will be paid according to the schedule set out by the national bodies and GA.

 Club Fees for 2020/21